eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-7.md

 ### `xps_loop` Module

 `xps_loop` module which implements the event loop is one of the most integral parts eXpServer.
-In this stage will will implement the base of `xps_loop`.
+In this stage we will implement the basic form of `xps_loop`.
 It will be updated to support other modules such as `xps_pipe` and `xps_timer` in later stages.

 #### `xps_loop.h`